Fall Driving Tours Across Muskoka - Discover the Best Fall Driving Tours

 This 100 km tour starts and ends in Huntsville, looping around popular lakes; Vernon, Mary, Fairy and Peninsula.
 The Chain of Lakes Tour is closer to Algonquin Park making the leaves peak here a little earlier than other regions, but the hilly backdrop is stunning for leaf peeping.

 Stay in Huntsville and extend your tour!
 Click here for the full list of hotels, resorts, lodges and inns in Huntsville.
 Stay at a full-service resort or lodge like Cedar Grove Lodge, Deerhurst Resort or Hidden Valley Resort.
 Looking for a jumping-off point?
-Huntsville has a great collection of value options like Best Western and Skyland Motel.
+Huntsville has a great collection of value options like Comfort Inn, Holiday Inn Express, Home2 Suites and Rodeway Inn King William.

 Explore The Group of Seven Outdoor Gallery while in the region.
 Celebrating the legacy of Tom Thomson and the Group of Seven, this outdoor gallery is a unique tour featuring over 90 mural replicas from Canada’s most famous artists.
 Start in downtown Huntsville, admiring the 35 murals all within walking distance before hopping in your vehicle with stops in Lake of Bays and Algonquin Park.